ayoub-vaziri/CRCBiomarkers/CRCTest/README.md

 # CRCTest

-**CRCTest is a diagnostic tool based on gene biomarkers for colorectal cancer diagnosis**
+**CRCTest is a diagnostic tool based on gene biomarkers for colorectal cancer diagnosis.**

 ## Installation